-In 1914, the Mt Roskill Road Board voted to have their offices connected to Auckland by telephone.
-206 Telephones were provided for the private residences of the Board Chairmen from that point.
-Public slot telephones were introduced into Auckland in 1912.
-207 In 1916, the Road Board requested that a 2d in the slot public telephone be installed at Greenwoods Corner.
-208 Another request was sent from the Board in 1919, for both Greenwoods Corner and Royal Oak.
-209 However in 1920, the Board were advised that the connection in the exchange prevented installation of these phones.
-210 From early 1926, slot telephones were installed at Greenwoods Corner, Royal Oak and Three Kings, with another on Dominion Road adjacent to Duke Street dependent on budgeted funds.
-211 Another public telephone followed from March 1927 at the junction of Dominion and King's Roads, 212 and at the corner of Dominion and Mt Albert Roads around September 1929.
-213 The cost of telephone rentals for private subscribers in Mt Roskill was halved in May 1935 from £4 per mile from the telephone exchange to £2, making private telephones more affordable.
-214 The extension of telephone services and cables increased as both state housing a private subdivisions took place, particularly in the 1950s.
-In 1961, the Post Office called for tenders to lay 17,000 feet of telephone distribution cable in the Mt Roskill area.
-215
+In 1914, the Mt Roskill Road Board voted to connect their offices to Auckland by telephone.
+206 Telephones were provided for the private residences of the board chairmen from that point.
+Public slot telephones appeared in Auckland in 1912.207 In 1916, the Road Board requested for a 2d in the slot public telephone at Greenwoods Corner.
+208 The board sent another request in 1919, for both Corner and Royal Oak.209 Greenwoods However in 1920, the board was advised that the connection in the exchange prevented installation of these phones.
+210 From early there were slot telephones at Greenwoods Corner, Royal Oak and Three Kings, with another on Dominion Road, next to Duke Street, dependent on budgeted funds.211 Another public telephone followed from March 1927 at the junction of Dominion and King's roads, 212 and at the corner of Dominion and Mt Albert roads around September 1929.
+213

+The cost of telephone rentals for private subscribers in Mt Roskill halved in May 1935 from £4 per mile from the telephone exchange to £2, making private telephones more affordable.
+The extension of telephone services and cables increased with state housing and private subdivisions, particularly in the 1950s.
+In 1961, the Post Office called for tenders to lay 17,000 feet of telephone distribution cable in Mt Roskill.
+The Post Roskill.

-Figure 35: Showing the Mount Roskill Reservoir under construction July 1962, Sir George Grey Special Collections, Auckland Libraries, 580-6549.
+Figure 35: Building the Mt Roskill reservoir, July 1962.
+Sir George Grey Special Collections, Auckland Libraries, 580-6549.